CaliHam/caliham/README.md

 🪸 My name is Callihan Herrmann and I am currently enrolled in Turing School of Software and Design and will graduate in fall of 2023.
 🎓 I graduated from UNC Greensboro in 2018 with a major in Environmental Studies, where I developed a passion for solving complex problems that affect people and the planet.
 However, I soon realized that I could make an even greater impact by leveraging technology to address these issues.
-🧩 I am currently learning Javascript, CSS, HTML, and React.
+🧩 I am currently learning Typescript.
 🔭 I am currently working on [this solo application](https://github.com/CaliHam/the-amiibo-gallery) called The Amiibo Gallery where a user will be able to browse and search for a currently available amiibo.
 Please feel free to look at all my past projects on my profile here on github!
 😄 Pronouns: she/her/hers
 👾 Fun facts: I am an avid gamer and will often spend my free time playing Stardew Valley and Animal Crossing.
 Other passions include reading manga, playing with my cats, and raving about tattoos.